arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/getting-started-with-modbus-tcp-plc-ide/content.md

 The modbus node for server Opta™ is defined but it now needs which Modbus functions will be used to retrieve the counter (`cnt`) information from the server Opta™.
 Right clicking on `Opta_TCP_1` in this case, or the name you choose to use, will show you `Add` option and will open a device catalog window listing all the available Modbus functions.

 The `Modbus FC-04 (Read Input Registers)` function is chosen to request and retrieve the counter data from the server Opta™.
-You will need to set some parameters in `General` tab to access the data apropriately, and it uses the following parameters:
+You will need to set some parameters in `General` tab to access the data appropriately, and it uses the following parameters:

 * Start address: 25000
 * Polling time: 0 ms (Continuous Read)